slowernews/wisdom-tldr/README.md

 > *'Live as if you were to die tomorrow.
 Learn as if you were to live forever.' -- Gandhi*

 <!--
-> *'As much as possible, try to apply your knowledge in some form of experiment or practice.
-If not is educational porn.'*

-1. Action not Knowledge Leads to Success

-“Pathological learners” who are voracious consumers of knowledge They live in a 400 square foot apartment, are overweight, and in a relationship that looks like something out of a bad soap opera.
-Yet they know all this information!
-The problem is that they do not apply it.
-You have to realize that knowledge without action is useless.

 Only applied knowledge is power, and if you have spent years devoting your time and energy to learning without taking the proper proportion of action, then it is time to get off your ass, leave the theory on your nightstand, and get in the game

 Just in time learning.
 You can learn faster if you have something your working on rather than some future idea that may not happen.
 Improves retention, wastes less time.